numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 right thing to do.
 Instead, a better approach here would have been to deprecate ``histogram`` and introduce a new function ``hist`` in its place.

-**Returning a view rather than a copy**

-The ``ndarray.diag`` method used to return a copy.
-A view would be better for both performance and design consistency.
-This change was warned about (``FutureWarning``) in v.8.0, and in v1.9.0 ``diag`` was changed to return a *read-only* view.
-The planned change to a writeable view in v1.10.0 was postponed due to backwards compatibility concerns, and is still an open issue (gh-7661).

-What should have happened instead: nothing.
-This change resulted in a lot of discussions and wasted effort, did not achieve its final goal, and was not that important in the first place.
-Finishing the change to a *writeable* view in the future is not desired, because it will result in users silently getting different results if they upgraded multiple versions or simply missed the warnings.

 **Disallowing indexing with floats**